 Would you like to figure out your path to innovation?
-Be sure to check out the replay of the webinar on December 12 to identify the changes you may need to make to your training and development plan to ensure you are able to transcend these emerging technologies.
+Be sure to check out future In the Know innovation webinars to identify the changes you may need to make to your training and development plan to ensure you are able to transcend these emerging technologies.
 Visit incpas.org/intheknow

 for 2019 dates.